Merge Photos with Graphics

 Grab the Move tool and check Show Bounding Box in the Tool Options.
 Click the bounding box to transform the shape of the leaves.
 Drag the corners to resize and position the leaves over the face.
-Next hit Cmd/Ctrl+J to copy the layer.
-Transform again, but in a different way so that it doesn’t look too similar to the first copy (you can right click while transforming for more options, like Distort).
+Next, hit Cmd/Ctrl+J to copy the Layer.
+Transform again, but in a different way so that it doesn’t look too similar to the first copy (you can right-click while transforming for more options, like Distort).
 Continue making more copies until the face is mostly covered.

 4. Copy and clip to the face

 Rename the background copy layer (the one with the cut-out face) ‘face’, then drag it above the lowermost leaves layer.
 Hold down Alt and click the line between the two layers to clip the face to the leaves.
 Now hold down Alt and drag the face layer above the next leaves layer to make a copy, and Alt+click the line again.
-Repeat to make a copy of the cut-out face above every leaf layer, each clipped to the underlying leaves.
+Repeat to copy the cut-out face above every leaf layer, each clipped to the underlying leaves.

 5. Mask the leaves

 Hold down Cmd/Ctrl and click the image thumbnail on the uppermost face layer to load a selection of its shape.
-Highlight the leaves layer below, then click the Add layer mask icon to convert the selection to a mask.
-Next, hold Alt and drag the mask thumbnail to each of the other leaves layers to copy it over, so that every leaf layer has a mask attached to it that is the shape of the face.
+Highlight the leaves layer below, click the Add layer mask icon to convert the selection to a mask.
+Next, hold Alt and drag the mask thumbnail to each of the other leaves layers to copy it over so that every leaf layer has a mask attached to it that is the shape of the face.

 6. Add the drop shadows

 Highlight any leaves layer and go to Layer>Layer Style>Style Settings.
 We can add depth to the effect with drop shadows.
-Check Drop Shadow and set Angle 40, Size 18, Distance 6, Opacity 90 and Click OK.
-When you add any Layer Style effect such as a drop shadow, a little FX icon will appear on the highlighted layer in the Layers panel.
+Check Drop Shadow and set Angle 40, Size 18, Distance 6, Opacity 90, and Click OK.
+When you add any Layer Style effect, such as a drop shadow, a little FX icon will appear on the highlighted layer in the Layers panel.
 Hold down Alt and drag the FX icon to another leaves layer to copy it, then copy it to every other leaves layer in the same way.
 Well, we are not done yet.

 7. Color the effect